tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 #### Ultraviolent match for PpW European Ultraviolent Championship - Stanisław van Dobroniak (c) v Alex Arthur

+Timestamp: `4:18:20`

 The challenger enters with a full set of items, wearing a white PpW T-shirt.
 His equipment includes a suspiciously long cardboard box.
-Out comes the champion with a chair and two championship belts.
+Out comes the champion with a chair and two championship belts: the PpW Ultraviolent Championship, and STHLM Wrestling's Capital City Championship.

 Referee Kornel is unable to work after being busted open in previous match, so Michael HT announces his replacement.
 Out comes Johnny Blade in a long leather coat.